 If you find yourself under arrest in Texas for a charge of driving while intoxicated (DWI), you are at risk of facings serious consequences like incarceration, fines, and the suspension of your driving privileges.
 But your potential problems don't stop there if you hold a CPA -- Certified Public Accountant -- license.
 Your license is the key to your livelihood, but in certain circumstances, a DWI conviction could potentially lead to the suspension or revocation of your accountant's license.

 You've got a lot to lose and your best chance at protecting your livelihood and freedom is by fighting the charges against you.
 To do that, you'll need to the help of an experienced DWI defense attorney.
 If you are facing DWI charges in the Houston area, the Doug Murphy Law Firm, P.C. is ready to help you defend yourself to give you the best chance of winning.
+Doug travels all over Texas representing accountants accused of DWI to ensure a DWI arrest does not cost them their career.

 Certified Public Accountant (CPA) Licensing in Texas